MilanStaffehl/numdantic/README.md

 ## Limitations

-### Wrong shapes in assignments
+### Wrong shapes or dtypes in assignments

-Due to how `numpy` handles the shape of its `ndarray` type, static type checkers will unfortunately not be able to detect a wrong shape in assignments.
+Due to how `numpy` handles the shape and dtype of its `ndarray` type, static type checkers will unfortunately not be able to detect a wrong shape or a wrong dtype in assignments.
 For example, the following code will not raise an error when running it through a type checker:

 ```Python
 import numpy as np